Data for helicopter operations within the London (Heathrow) and London City Control Zones (CTRs)

 These statistics are for the purposes of monitoring general trends.
 Due to the nature of helicopter operations, and the way that these statistics are recorded, the numerical values will not always match.

 London helicopter routes diagram

-Diagram extracted from the UK AIP.
+Chart extracted from the UK AIP